My most vivid memory of Paris is running.

 Bryce is a freelance writer and MFA student at NC State.
 His work can be found in Best American Experimental Writing 2015, The Normal School, Mid-American Review, Prairie Schooner, Your Impossible Voice, etc., and he serves on staff for Raleigh Review and BULL: Men’s Fiction..

 Thank you for reading and commenting.
-Please enter the Gratitude Travel Writing competition and tell your story.
+Please enter the Independence Travel Writing competition and tell your story.